 Perhaps these old shows later inspired the Wachowski brothers to create the famous scene in “The Matrix” movie.
 Uri Geller could indeed make spoons and keys bend by a flick of his fingers and compass needle to rotate just by staring at it.
 Once he managed to stop the mechanical Big Ben clock in London with a simple mental effort.
-It looked as if in the beginning of a space era, humanity has finally witnessed a true case of telekinesis.
+It looked as if at the beginning of a space era, humanity has finally witnessed a true case of telekinesis.

 “Uri Geller had become quite the center of public madness, the man who was supposedly able to bend keys by simply rubbing them with his finger.
-After his invitation, I arrived to his hotel to attend a session devoted to mind reading and bending keys.
+After his invitation, I arrived at his hotel to attend a session devoted to mind reading and bending keys.
 Reading my mind did not go well, I think because nobody was able to read my thoughts anyway.
-And when my son held out his hand with a key and Geller rubbed this key it also did not work.
+And when my son held out his hand with a key and Geller rubbed this key, it also did not work.
 He told us that he could do it well in the water.
 Well, imagine the scene when we all stand in the bathtub with water pouring on the key and Geller rubs it with his finger.
-So I failed to study this phenomenon”.
+So I never get the chance to study this phenomenon”.

 Other drawings were unknown even to them.
-And despite the fact that in most cases Geller was unable to perform the task, and in some cases he could not even think of what to draw, some of his drawings strikingly resembled the original version (interestingly, often the drawing was mirrored, for example, if it was a drawing of a car, Geller’s picture had the car moving in an opposite direction).
+And despite the fact that in most cases, Geller was unable to perform the task, and in some cases, he could not even think of what to draw, some of his drawings strikingly resembled the original version (interestingly, some of the drawings were mirrored, for example, if it was an image of a car, Geller’s picture had the car moving in the opposite direction).

 The method looked excessively complicated, leaving many loopholes for cheating.
-But during this experiment the psychic astonished everyone.
-At first he would make long passes with his hands over the cans, but soon his sensing ability improved and sometimes he immediately named the correct can just as he entered the room.
+But during this experiment, the psychic astonished everyone.
+At first, he would make long passes with his hands over the cans, but soon, his sensing ability improved, and sometimes, he immediately named the correct can just as he entered the room.
 Of the 14 attempts, only two times he did not make the right pick.
 It is very hard to believe in guessing with these kinds of odds.

 Another test, which showed Geller’s incredible ability, involved guessing numbers that showed on a dice after it was shaken inside a tightly-closed metal box.
 And again, there were only two incorrect guessing attempts and 100-percent accuracy in the remaining eight.
 At the same time, the psychic was not as lucky in “dealing with metal objects”.
 Under the watchful supervision of scientists, he could not bend a spoon or any other metal items using the power of thought.